-For directors appointed at the AGM there is a rotation system, so that half the directors must retire at each AGM.
-They are eligible to be re-elected.

-To implement the rotation system:
+For directors appointed at the AGM there is a rotation system, so that half the directors must retire at every second AGM.
+To implement the rotation system Top Road elections will occur every four years (commencing 2023) and Bottom Road elections every four years (commencing 2021).